 Demand Justice After Your Employer Retaliated Against You

 You have the right to speak out against wrongdoing in the workplace, without facing retaliation.
 Johnson & Bennett pursues your rightful remedy if your employer retaliated against you.
-Your case evaluation is free.
+In order to speak with the attorney to review your case, we require an upfront $100 consultation fee.
+This is limited to no more than one hour of the attorney's time.
 We represent most clients on contingency, meaning you pay no attorneys’ fees until we recover monetary damages.
 Some claims involve recovery of equitable or non-monetary relief, such as reinstatement, a promotion, or similar type of recovery.
 These claims are handled on a hourly basis.
-We always return your call within 12 hours to provide you with efficient, effective representation.
+Emails, calls, web contacts, or other means used to reach us are handled in a timely manner.

 *Disclaimer: Results are not typical.